 Step four – personalise

 To make your pet feel really happy and relaxed in their new den, pop in a few of their favourite toys to keep them occupied while there are fireworks.
-For Dotty, we’ve popped in a ball she likes and a catnip toy.
+For Dotty, we’ve added a ball she likes and a catnip toy.

 If your pet seems a tad unsure of their new den at first, pop a few tasty treats in there and give them lots of praise when they go to explore.
 They’ll soon love it!

 Well, Dotty seems pretty chuffed with her new den (mostly).
-Remember to keep the curtains closed on fireworks night and follow the full advice on our page!
+Remember to keep the curtains closed during fireworks and follow the full advice on our page!